 Stove Top Instructions:

-off any foam looking crud that may float to the surface of your stock
+off any foam looking crud that floats to surface

 Slow Cooker or Crock Pot Instructions: